-(2) Excludes five program agreements that will not be extended beyond their current contractual expiration dates in 2014 or 2015.
+(1) Excludes five program agreements that will not be extended beyond their current contractual expiration dates in 2014 or 2015.

-A total of 19 of our 24 Retail Card program agreements (including the 11 program agreements we have extended since January 1, 2012) now have an expiration date in 2016 or beyond.
+A total of 19 of our 24 Retail Card program agreements (including the nine program agreements we have extended since January 1, 2012) now have an expiration date in 2015 or beyond.
 These 19 program agreements represented, in the aggregate, 64.8% of our total platform revenue for the year ended December 31, 2013 and 65.0% of our total loan receivables at March 31, 2014.

 The program agreements for five of our 24 current Retail Card partners will not be extended beyond their contractual expiration dates in 2014 or, in one case, 2015.
 These five program agreements represented, in the aggregate, 3.2% of our total platform revenue for the year ended December 31, 2013 and 3.5% of our total loan receivables at March 31, 2014.
-In addition, we recently extended our program agreement with PayPal, another of our 24 current Retail Card partners, until October 2016.
-The extension eliminated certain exclusivity provisions that previously existed in the program agreement which we expect will result in lower platform revenue and loan receivables from our PayPal program during the extended term of the agreement and do not expect it to extend beyond that date.
+In addition, based on discussions to date with another of our 24 current Retail Card partners, PayPal, we expect to extend our program agreement with that partner for two years beyond its current contractual expiration date in 2014.
+The extension is expected to eliminate certain exclusivity provisions that exist in the current program agreement which we expect will result in lower platform revenue and loan receivables from our PayPal program during the extended term of the agreement and do not expect it to extend beyond that date.
 The PayPal program agreement represented 3.1% of our total platform revenue for the year ended December 31, 2013 and 2.6% of our total loan receivables at March 31, 2014.
+The table above reflects the expected extended PayPal term expiring in 2016.